Contributed By Arnold & Porter

 The current UK law governing clinical trials of medicinal products is the Medicines for Human Use (Clinical Trials) Regulations 2004/1031, which transposed the EU Clinical Trials Directive 2001/20/EC into UK law, and has been amended to reflect the UK’s departure from the EU.
 Clinical trials must be conducted in accordance with good clinical practice (GCP), the terms of the approved protocol, clinical trial authorisation and research ethics committee (REC) approval.
 The EU Clinical Trials Regulation 536/2014, which came into full effect on 31 January 2022, does not apply in Great Britain but, as a result of the Northern Ireland Protocol, does apply in Northern Ireland.

 The MHRA undertook a public consultation in early 2022, outlining proposals to reform UK law and guidance on clinical trials for medicinal products.
-The aim is to streamline clinical trial approvals, enable innovation, enhance clinical trial transparency, enable greater risk proportionality, and promote patient and public involvement.
+The government’s response was published in March 2023 and the aim is to streamline clinical trial approvals, enable innovation, enhance clinical trial transparency, enable greater risk proportionality, and promote patient and public involvement.

 Clinical investigations for medical devices are regulated by the UK Medical Devices Regulations.
 Requirements relating to clinical investigation under the EU MDR and the EU IVDR apply in Northern Ireland.

 As of 1 January 2022, applications for all new clinical trials for investigational medicinal products must be prepared, submitted and reviewed via the combined review service – a single application route with co-ordinated review by the MHRA and the REC, leading to a single UK decision on the application.
-Applications must be submitted via a new part of the Integrated Research Application System (IRAS).
+Applications must be submitted via the Integrated Research Application System (IRAS).

-After receipt of a valid application, a combined review assessment will be conducted within 30 days.
+After receipt of a valid application, an assessment will be conducted within 30 days.
 Following assessment, and ordinarily within 60 days of the submission, the MHRA and the REC will either:

 The MHRA will focus on the safety and scientific value of the trial, while the REC will focus on the research proposals and review certain documents relating to the trial, including the trial protocol, the informed consent form, the suitability of the personnel, investigator and facilities, and the investigator's brochure.